Mamiya RB67: Street Photography Monster CameraK. Praslowicz

 Con: Shutter Lag

 Once the shutter is tripped on the Mamiya RB67, the big SLR mirror needs to get out of the way before the exposure can be made.
 The time it takes for the mirror to move adds a bit of lag between when the shutter is released, and when the exposure is made.
 I didn't feel that the delay would be much of a problem when I was dry firing the camera, but using it on the street was a different story.

 Even though the lag time is only a fraction of a second—it still feels like an eternity in comparison to the nearly instantaneous shutter response time which I’m used to from my Leica or Yashica Mat.
 If anything fast moving happens, I don’t expect to capture the moment how it looked when I tripped the shutter.
 Take for example this photo of a dog.
 It was looking at me when I hit the button.

 The second downside about the mirror having to move out of the way is that the viewfinder goes black.
 This played a psychological game with me that I couldn’t seem to get my head around.
 Instinctively, I would associate the blacking out of the viewfinder with the exposure being made.
 What would then happen is I’d quickly start moving the camera prematurely thinking the exposure was already done, when in reality the shutter was finally just opening up.
 This led to a good percentage of images with very noticeable camera shake.

-Street photography is a low percentage game.
-A lot of photographs have to be taken in order to get a few keepers, and a camera must always be with you to ensure you can capture the best unpredictable moments of life.
+Street Photography is a low percentage game.
+A lot of photographs need to be taken to get a few keepers, and a camera must always be with you to ensure you can capture the best unpredictable moments of life.
 While I absolutely love the way that technically sound negatives look, the cons get too much in the way of the street photography odds.
 Odds which are hard enough to succeed with as it is.